 Creating a plug-and-play module for QAPlugin

 This means you want to create a module "JAR" file that the user has to place in the

 /plugins/QAPlugin/modules/folder of the plugin.
 Modules are good if you need to add functionalities to the QAPlugin that do not require commands and doesn't hook into other plugins.
-It is the perfect choice for when you want to add questions that only use online API's, simple Bukkit interaction or when you do not have the ability to change the source code of a plugin you want.
+It is the perfect choice for when you want to add questions that only use online API's, simple Bukkit interaction or when you do not have the ability to change the source code of a plugin you want. to hook into.